pacid/FOSUserBundle/Resources/doc/emails.rst

         service:
             mailer: app.custom_fos_user_mailer

-To see an example of a working implementation of the ``MailerInterface`` see the `ZetaMailer`_ class of the `ZetaWebmailBundle`_.
+To see an example of a working implementation of the ``FosMailerInterface`` see the `ZetaMailer`_ class of the `ZetaWebmailBundle`_.
 This implementation uses the Zeta Components Mail to send emails instead of Swiftmailer.